top of page

 PERSONAL BIOGRAPHY

-My essays, articles and reports have appeared in a variety of venues including most recently Journal of Asian StudiesCahiers d’Extrême Asie, and Himalaya.
+In addition to our sourcebook, my essays, articles and reports have appeared in a variety of venues including most recently Journal of Asian StudiesCahiers d’Extrême Asie, and Himalaya.
 My early research largely centered on the ethno-religious identity of the Muslim Chinese (or Hui) in the southwestern Chinese province of Yunnan culminating in the publication of The Chinese Sultanate: Islam, Ethnicity and the Panthay Rebellion in Southwestern China, 1856-1873 (Stanford University Press, 2006).
 This work will be republished in 2023 by Verso under the title The Panthay Rebellion: Islam, Ethnicity, the Dali Sultanate, 1856-73 with a preface written by Tariq Ali.

 In 2018, I published my second monograph, Islamic Shangri-la: Inter-Asian Relations and Lhasa's Muslim Communities, 1600-1960 (University of California Press), a sweeping re-examination of Tibet's unique trans regional positioning in the South Asian, Himalayan and Chinese worlds -- a work largely supported by a Mellon New Directions Fellowship.